Mathematics & Physics Summer Festivity 2025

-from 17:30 in the outdoor area - University Center (between Pfaffenwaldring 53 and Universitätsstraße 38)
+from 5:30 pm (in the outdoor area – University Center, between Pfaffenwaldring 53 and Universitätsstraße 38)

-Afterwards, the traditional summer party of the Faculty of Mathematics and Physics will take place.
-The student cuncil of mathematics and physics will present the lecturer awards.
-Our summer party will be musically framed by the band and of course there will be drinks and grilled food.
+the traditional summer party of the Faculty of Mathematics and Physics will take place and the students of mathematics and physics will present the lecturer awards

 All members, alumni and friends of the Faculty of Mathematics and Physics are invited.